 Make a Difference

-Griffith Centers for Children, Chins Up has maintained it’s commitment to helping families thrive through adverse conditions.
+Griffith Centers for Children, Chins Up has maintained its commitment to helping families thrive through adverse conditions.
 But we cannot do it alone.
-Your support will help families move forward through troubling times and have a major impact our youth.
+Your support will help families move forward through troubling times and have a major impact on our youth.